The rise of Skywalker treats Rose Tico badly - The Media Times

 Well, when Rose was first introduced in The Last Jedi, it wasn’t necessarily the cleanest fit.
 She spent most of the film with Finn (John Boyega) on a side adventure that had no real impact on the main story, and therefore, unlike the characters in “The Force Awakens”, could never establish herself as part of the ensemble of the new ones Trilogy.
 She was never allowed to be part of the group and therefore somehow felt strange.

 This is not an unfixable problem.
-John Boyega promised that the main team of this new trilogy would spend much more time together in “The Rise of Skywalker”.
+John Boyega promised that the main crew of this new trilogy would spend much more time together in “The Rise of Skywalker”.
 All that had to be done was to add Rose to this crew.
-After all, whether irrelevant or not, she was undeniably one of the main characters in the film and even had to deliver a series of dialogues that summarize what the story’s moral equals.
+After all, she was one of the main characters in the film and even had to deliver a series of dialogues that summarize what equates to the moral of the story.
 And at the end of “The Last Jedi” Rose and Finn basically became a couple.
 So it would make sense to take her on Finn’s adventures with Poe and Rey.

 Also read: Nothing about Emperor Palpatine’s return in “Star Wars: The Rise of Skywalker” makes sense

 Only that it doesn’t happen at all.
 In “The Rise of Skywalker” Rose gets basically the same treatment that Jar Jar received in “Attack of the Clones” and “Revenge of the Sith”.
 The film tries to refer her to a very minor role – little more than a cameo – presenting her as if she were never one of the main characters in this new trilogy.
-And their interactions with Finn suggest nothing more than professional courtesy, which is a strange thing considering that they kissed the last time we saw them.
+And their interactions with Finn suggest nothing more than professional courtesy, a weird thing, considering that they kissed the last time we saw them.

 It feels like “The Rise of Skywalker” is trying to undo the setup of “The Last Jedi”, much like the movie that defies your expectations based on how “The Force Awakens” started the trilogy.
 Abrams and Co.
 I will insist that this is not the case, but Rose serves as pretty solid evidence.